Jamaican Americans: Income

 In 2014, the median Jamaican immigrant yearly income was $51,000 with a 13% poverty rate.
 The median Jamaican immigrant income is higher than the average Caribbean immigrant income, which was about $41,000 with a 20% poverty rate.
 According to World Bank data, in 2014, the Caribbean as a whole was sent $9.7 billion, 8% of the US GDP as remittances, not including Cuba, which is estimated to send $1.8 billion.

 In 2019, Jamaican Americans had a median household income of $62,044, higher than the American average of $57,761.
 Jamaican Americans had a poverty rate of 11.2%, lower than the American average of 12% (U.S. Census Bureau 2019).

 Homeownership

 Jamaican Americans have one of the highest rates of homeownership among Latin American and Caribbean immigrants in the US.

+Culture

 Music

 Pete Rock performing at Rahzel and Friends - Brooklyn Bowl, 2016.